oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd06/oc2ls-v1.0-wd06-0wip.md

 1. a prefix indicating the origin of the imported data object is outside OpenC2:
     * `x_` (profile)
-2. a unique name for the specification being imported, eg:
+2. a unique name for the specification being imported, e.g.:
-    * `For shortname x_kmipv2.0 the full name would be /docs.oasis-open.org/openc2/profiles/kmip-v2.0, `
+    * For shortname `x_kmipv2.0` the full name would be `/docs.oasis-open.org/openc2/profiles/kmip-v2.0, `
-    * `For shortname x_sfslpf the full name would be /docs.sfractal.com/slpf/v1.1/X_slpf-profile-v1.1, ...`
+    * For shortname `x_sfslpf` the full name would be `/docs.sfractal.com/slpf/v1.1/x_slpf-profile-v1.1`
-3. a namespace identifier (nsid) - a short reference, e.g. `kmip_2.0,` to the unique name of the specification
+3. a namespace identifier (nsid) - a short reference, e.g., `kmip_2.0,` to the unique name of the specification
 4. a list of object identifiers imported from that specification, e.g., `Credential`
 5. a definition of each imported object, either referenced or contained in the profile
 6. conformance requirements for implementations supporting the profile

 The data profile itself can be the specification being imported, or the data profile can reference an existing specification.
-For example 2.a, the data profile created by the OpenC2 TC to represent KMIP could have a unique name of `/docs.oasis-open.org/openc2/profiles/kmip-v1.4.
-The data profile would note that it is derived from the original specification` `/docs.oasis-open.org/kmip/spec/v1.4/kmip-spec-v1.4.` For example 2.b, the profile itself could be defined in a manner directly compatible with OpenC2 and would not reference any other specification.
+For example 2.a, the data profile created by the OpenC2 TC to represent KMIP could have a unique name of `/docs.oasis-open.org/openc2/profiles/kmip-v1.4`.
+The data profile would note that it is derived from the original specification `/docs.oasis-open.org/kmip/spec/v1.4/kmip-spec-v1.4`.
+For example 2.b, the profile itself could be defined in a manner directly compatible with OpenC2 and would not reference any other specification.

 An imported object is identified by namespace identifier and object identifier.
 While the data profile may offer a suggested nsid, the containing schema defines the nsids that it uses to refer to objects imported from other specifications:

 ```
-import /docs.oasis-open.org/openc2/profiles/kmip-v2.0 as x-kmip_2.0
+import /docs.oasis-open.org/openc2/profiles/kmip-v2.0 as x_kmip_2.0
 ```

 An element using an imported object identifies it using the nsid: